-If a generation resource has been asked by PJM System Operations to operate and has no prior commitment, the Market Seller may elect to make its market-based schedule unavailable and update their cost-based schedule availability in real time.
+If a generation resource has been asked by PJM System Operations to operate and has no prior commitment, the Market Seller may elect to make its price-based schedule unavailable and update their cost-based schedule availability in real time.
 If the Market Seller elects to do this, the Market Seller must update the offer of their submitted schedules in Markets Gateway. to ensure their actual cost is reflected.
-All schedules submitted must be based on a verifiable methodology documented in the generation resource's fuel cost policy.
-The PJM operator will evaluate whether the specified cost-based schedule is economic and if so, will log and dispatch the unit on the applicable schedule.
+All schedules submitted must be based on a verifiable methodology documented in the generation resource's Fuel Cost Policy.
+The PJM operator evaluates whether the specified cost-based schedule is economic and if so, logs and dispatches the unit on the applicable schedule.